borrageiros/ShotUp/docs/Sway and wlroots support.md

 and add the following on your config such as in `$HOME/.config/river/init`

 ```
-riverctl float-filter-add "flameshot"
+riverctl float-filter-add "shotup"
 ```

-Otherwise, Flameshot will not take all of the screen and tiles its window instead like a normal application.
+Otherwise, Shotup will not take all of the screen and tiles its window instead like a normal application.

 #### For more information, please refer to https://github.com/emersion/xdg-desktop-portal-wlr/wiki/%22It-doesn't-work%22-Troubleshooting-Checklist